isomerpages/nlb-biblioasia/_holding-area/By the Public and for the Public: Contemporary Collecting at the National Library.md

 <div style="background-color: white;">“Workers in nearby offices pack their lunch back to their office, 8 Jun 2020.
 Singapore is in phase one after circuit breaker and eating out is still not allowed.” <i>Contributed by Gavin Foo as part of InstaSG’s photo competition.</i></div>

 ![](/images/Vol%2019%20Issue%204/Contemporary%20Collecting/dedicationsd.jpg)
 <div style="background-color: white;">“Appreciating the dedication shown by these safe distancing ambassadors keeping our Covid-19 cases as low as possible.
-They ensure that no one walks around without masks or intermingling at almost every corner of our country come rain or shine.” <i>Contributed by Gavin Foo as part of InstaSG’s photo competition.</i></div>
+They ensure that no one walks around without masks or intermingling at almost every corner of our country come rain or shine.” <i>Photo contributed by Mohammad Izhar Md Razali as part of InstaSG’s photo competition</i></div>

 ![](/images/Vol%2019%20Issue%204/Contemporary%20Collecting/adapting.jpg)
 <div style="background-color: white;">“Uncles in Chinatown adapting to the new normal.” <i>Contributed by Dennis Fajardo as part of InstaSG’s photo competition.</i></div>